lnshewmo/UFOs/README.md

 ## Purpose

-Using JavaScript and HTML with Bootstrap, an interactive webpage was developed to allow users to view data on UFO sightings recorded during January of 2010.
+Using JavaScript and HTML with Bootstrap and D3, an interactive webpage was developed to allow users to view data on UFO sightings recorded during January of 2010.
 The data is presented in a table and can be filtered based on 5 input fields.

 ### Overview